Frequently Asked Questions

 Q. Who owns Trewithen?
 Is it RHS, National Trust?

 A. The Galsworthy family own Trewithen and live there all year round.
 The estate has been in continuous family ownership for nearly 300 years, descending by marriage through the Hawkins and Johnstone families.

 Q. When is the Walled Garden open to visit?

-A. This rather special private family garden is open to visitors during the last two weeks of June.
+A. This rather special private family garden is open to visitors during select times throughout the year.

 Q. What makes a tree a champion?

 A. There is a charity called the Tree Register, whose patron is HRH the Prince of Wales.
 Register officials measure and log data about the UK’s most notable trees every 10 years, or sooner if possible.
 A champion is either the tallest tree, or the tree with the widest girth, of its type, in the British Isles.
 Sometimes, as with some of Trewithen’s champions, a tree can be both tallest and broadest!

 A. Yes.
 Dogs are welcome at Trewithen if kept on a lead.
 We have a great woodland walk with neat pathways and even ‘bins’ that we particularly recommend to dog owners.

 Q. When is the best time to visit the garden?